anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 from two or more pledges having the same serial number, such as in the following cases:

 1. A manufacturer has different product lines and re-uses serial-numbers across them.
-2. Two different manufacturer re-use the same serial-number space.
+2. Two different manufacturers re-use the same serial-number space.

 If pledges enable browsing of their service instance name, they MAY support DNS-SD specified procedures to create unique service instance names when they discover such clashes, by appending